Promote #DeafSuccess with us!

 join us at #Teamndc!

 This is a 40h/week, full time position with the University of Texas, with all the benefits commensurate with the position.
-This will primarily be a remote position, with the possibility of occasional travel to, or periodic work in, the central Austin office.
+This will primarily be a remote position, with the occasional travel as well as periodic work visits to the Center office in Austin.